evrone-erp/yandex-tracker-action/README.md

 It is also possible to specify multiple tasks in an action.
 See documentation below.

+All task keys will be collected, both specified in the action and found in the commits.

+If the task key is not found in the tracker, you will receive a warning, but the tasks found will be processed.

+If the task has nowhere to move or it is already in the desired status, a message will be displayed.

 Please be free to any issue.
 ## Usage